mrismanaziz/Reforestation/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## Why did the chicken get a penalty?
+For fowl play.